ymniquet/eQuimageLab/src/equimagelab/docs/source/processing.rst

 .. autosummary::

+   hms
    mts
    ghs

-The following functions provide alternative parametrizations of the midtone stretch [based on target (input, output) levels or on the slope at the origin instead of the midtone]:
+The following function provides an alternative parametrization of the harmonic stretch [based on target (input, output) levels instead of a stretch factor]:

 .. autosummary::

-   midtone_point
-   midtone_slope
+   harmonic_through

 Moreover, eQuimageLab provides an implementation of the `statistical stretch of SETI astro <https://www.setiastro.com/statistical-stretch>`_ as a method of the :py:class:`Image <equimagelab.equimage.image.Image>` class: